 The High Achiever

 The high achiever has taken 8-15 Advanced Placement (AP) courses or is working towards an IB degree.
 They have above a 3.9 unweighted GPA and an SAT above 2250.
 The high achiever checks off the “academics” part of the pyramid, but is always looking for another edge.
 The high achiever should focus on developing a concise and specific theme with activities outside of school and actually reflecting on the work they have put into their high school career.
-This will help them gain the edge they need, and the maturity in their writing, that will gain them admission.
+This will help them gain the edge they need.
+Additionally, this reflection will demonstrate maturity in your writing, which will boost your chances of admission.

 Here is why:

 Most admissions officers will look at an applicant’s numbers early in the review process.
 The high achiever will get a mention of their academic strength, but readers quickly move on to the rest of the application.
 Schools like Stanford and Harvard have repeatedly said that they can fill classes with perfect scorers, but have the liberty to choose a diverse class.
 The way to gain an edge is to apply to many programs and have a specific, memorable story.
-Focus on the top two areas of the Empowerly Pyramid.
+Therefore, focus on the top two areas of the Empowerly Pyramid.
+As you can see, even for high scorers, GPA does affect college admissions by providing focus for the rest of the application.

 The splitter has a stronger SAT than GPA, relatively, or vice versa.
 Often they are in the top 25% of their class in terms of grades, and know this fact.
 These students can do three things to improve their chances of admissions: be selective about course selection, plan out a testing strategy, and build up activities in a cautious fashion.